-The simplest way to meet the safety requirements of the Machinery and Low Voltage Directives is to house all control equipment in an industry standard lockable steel enclosure.
+In order to meet the safety requirements of the Machinery and Low Voltage Directives install all control equipment in an industry standard lockable steel enclosure.
 This normally has an added benefit because it will also help to reduce EMI emissions.
-Although the RF emissions from the programmable controller equipment, when measured in the open air, are well below the EMC Directive limits, certain configurations can increase emission levels.
-Holes in the enclosure, for the passage of cables or to mount operator interfaces, can increase emissions.
+Per IEC/EN 61131-2, the PLC is tested in a metal enclosure.
+The levels of RF emission is actually higher outside of cabinet and may be well above limits.
+Holes in the enclosure, for the passage of cables or to mount operator interfaces, may contribute to an increase in internal RF levels.